jlewicki/tree_state_machine/README.md

 ```

 ## Defining states
-A state tree is composed of number of states, where a state is effectively defined by how it responds to messages that are sent to the state machine.
+A state tree is composed of number of states, where a state is effectively defined by how it responds to the messages that are sent to the state machine for processing.

 In `tree_state_machine`, a state is a subclass of `TreeState`, and each state provides its message handling behavior by overriding the `onMessage` method: